Traditional Russian Dishes to Try

-Russian food is often underappreciated, but anyone who’s had a big plate of pelmeni or a hearty soup on a cold day will disagree.
-Russian food includes a variety of dishes from various areas and traditions, so it’s impossible to run out of new dishes to try in Russia.
-Both meat-lovers and vegetarians will find plenty of russian dishes to satisfy any craving, plus many dishes that can be made both with or without meat.
+Russian dishes are often underappreciated, but anyone who’s had a big plate of pelmeni or a hearty soup on a cold day will disagree.
+Russian dishes include a variety of meals from various areas and traditions, so it’s impossible to run out of new dishes to try in Russia.
+Both meat-lovers and vegetarians will find plenty of dishes to satisfy any craving, plus many can be made both with or without meat.

-Though many of these dishes are available in countries other than Russia (or even came from other countries), these dishes are the most popular in Russia, and are some of the best dishes to try while traveling in Russia.
+Though many of Russian dishes are popular and can be found outside of Russia, but it is best to try them while traveling in the country.
 Use this list as a starting point as you explore the best Russian food has to offer.

 And while it’s nice to read about all of these dishes, it’s even better to start eating!
 Check out our list of the top ten dishes to try in Russia, and get ready to start craving a few yourself.